-Overview: Everything you need to know about high school electives for homeschoolers, plus a list of ideas and curriculum suggestions.
+Overview: Everything you need to know about high school electives for homeschoolers, plus a list of ideas and

 Choosing high school electives for your homeschooled teen is the funnest part of the whole process of creating a high school plan!
 Here you can get creative and enjoy the process of exploring your child's interests.
 One of the beauties of homeschooling high school is that those interests don't have to take extra time in addition to school; they can be an integral part of school and can even be listed on the transcript.
 Which means a more relaxed day for the whole family!
 Happiness!